The year that takes you past the edge of what striving can give. One teacher, one year, walked privately. By application only.

 The work you are looking for is not new.
 It is older than coaching, older than psychology, older than self-improvement.
 It is the work the people you most admire actually did, and rarely talk about.
 It is what is on the other side of striving.

 The Sovereign Year is not a programme.
-It is a private year of work between you and one teacher who has practised this for thirty years.
-A small cohort moves alongside you.
+It is a private year of work between you and one teacher who has practised this for more than twenty-five years.
 The architecture is precise.
 The work is not.

 Weekly one-to-one sessions for twelve months.
-Direct line for between-session contact.
+A direct line for between-session contact.
 The work is personal because the man is.
 There is no faculty, no associate, no team.
 You work with Constantin.

-The year is structured into four arcs that move from recognition through embodiment to demonstration.
+The year moves through four arcs — from recognition through embodiment to demonstration.
 Each arc has its own work, its own tone, its own ground.
 The structure carries you when motivation does not.

 You make ten major decisions a week.
 Each one currently costs you a small survival vote.
 After the year, decisions are made from a different ground.
 The deals you walk away from are the right ones.
 The deals you say yes to are the right ones.
 The exhaustion stops being structural.